davidebolo1993/NanoR/README.md

 ```

-Here is an example of how you run the aforementioned commands:
+Here is an example of how to run the aforementioned commands:

 ### MinION data analysis